scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 For example, in the IPython notebooks we are able to provide code examples to get the students started with their development work.
-For example, we could provide code similar to the following (as provided by Prof. Xiangnan Kong, see [Twi15]_ for details) as a launching pad for their efforts:
+For example, we could provide code similar to the following as a launching pad for their efforts (see [Twi15]_ for details and code example is based upon [Rus13]_):

 .. code-block:: python